 - Get support from family and friends.
-It’s okay to admit that you need assistance in overcoming a powerful addiction like smoking.
+It’s OK to admit that you need assistance in overcoming a powerful addiction like smoking.

-- Talk with your doctor about prescription and over-the-counter medications designed to help smokers kick the habit.
-If a particular medication seems like a good and safe choice, follow the medication’s instructions precisely.
+- Talk with your doctor about prescription and over-the-counter medications designed to help with smoking cessation.
+If a medication seems like a good choice, follow the medication’s instructions.

 - Find new alternatives to smoking and activities that can distract you from cigarette cravings, such as exercise or hobbies to occupy your hands and your mind.

 - Be prepared for cravings and setbacks.
-Just because you slip up one day and have a cigarette doesn’t mean you can’t get back on track and be ultimately successful.
+Just because you slip up and have a cigarette doesn’t mean you can’t get back on track and be successful.